Akash-Nagarajan-M/Business-Card/README.md

 # Business-Card
 This is a ar business card application that is built using unity.

+## To run this application
+Download the ar business card apk file in your mobile phone and use the business card.jpg file to run this application

 ## Prerequisites:
 Unity with android support
 Vuforia Sdk Engine